ChuanMeng/Conv2Query/README.md

 # Conv2Query

-This is the repository for the paper titled "Bridging the Gap: From Ad-hoc to Proactive Search in Conversations".
+This is the repository for the paper titled **Bridging the Gap: From Ad-hoc to Proactive Search in Conversations**.

 This repository is structured into the following parts:
 1. Prerequisite